 Best Wildlife Sanctuaries to Visit in India

 This UNESCO World Heritage site is located in northeast India along the floodplains of the Brahmaputra River.
 It features wetlands, grasslands, and forests, allowing visitors to experience great biodiversity.
 The park is famous for its great one-horned rhinos, but wildlife enthusiasts can also find tigers, elephants, water buffalo, swamp deer and leopards.
 One of the tourist attractions near Kaziranga is the ‘Tea Gardens.’
 Visitors can tour these tea plantations and factories.
 Kakochang waterfalls are another popular attraction only a few hours’ ride from Kaziranga.
 Consider planning a trip during the winter months, from November to February, when the weather is dry and mild.
 It is also a great time to explore the extraordinary park’s birdlife.

-Suggested safari: India Primate Tour
+- India Primate Tour